by Santorini Dave • Updated: December 13, 2018

 Home to 1.4 million residents, Kyoto is divided into 11 wards.
 Most attractions fan northward from futuristic-looking Kyoto Station, located in Shimogyu-ku ward.
 Just north of Shimogyu-ku is downtown central Kyoto (Nakagyo-ku), filled with shops, department stores and restaurants, as well as residential neighborhoods, while to the east is the eastern hilly ward, Higashiyama-ku, packed with temples and restaurants specializing in tofu vegetarian dishes.
 To the northwest is Ukyo-ku ward, home to more famous temples and the delightful Arashiyama neighborhood.

-Best Places To Stay in Kyoto
+The Best Areas To Stay in Kyoto

-Shimogyo-ku is very convenient for sightseeing even though there’s not much see directly in the neighborhood – unless you count Kyoto Station with its department store, restaurants and interesting public spaces that include a rooftop park.
+Shimogyo-ku is very convenient for sightseeing even though there’s not much to see directly in the neighborhood – unless you count Kyoto Station with its department store, restaurants, and interesting public spaces that include a rooftop park.
 But what makes this area good for sightseeing is that buses just outside the station’s Central north exit depart for just about anywhere you’d like to go, while the Karasuma subway line connects to downtown Kyoto.
 Departing from Kyoto Station are also trains to Arashiyama, Fushimi Inari Shrine and Nara.
 There are many hotels surrounding the station, most of them modestly priced.

 Northwestern Kyoto is largely residential but also has some of the city’s most famous sights, including Ryoanji Temple with its famous Zen rock garden and the pretty district of Arashiyama (see below), but it’s probably Toei Kyoto Studio Park with its Edo-era film studios that appeals to kids.
 Among places to stay, unique, reasonably priced standouts include the resort-like Kyoto Utano Youth Hostel offering lots of activities and Shunko-in Temple and Guesthouse with its meditation class that teenagers might enjoy.